 - Developments: - September 2014 Russia is building new Yasen-class submarines.
 The first Yasen joined the Northern Fleet in June and is called the Severodvinsk.
-Three additional vessels are supposed to follow, which will phase out the Sovietera Akula and Alfa-class attack submarines478 - In December 2012 the first of its new Yasen Class cruise missile SSN's undertook a new round of sea trials479 - Can potentially carry nuclear armed missiles - \circ Will likely be one of the vessels equipped with the new Futlyar torpedo Russia is testing480 - Sea trials to date have disclosed extensive flaws in a ship experiencing missed deadlines and cost over-runs481 - The operational radius of the northern submarine fleet has been expanded to include much of the Arctic Ocean482
+Three additional vessels are supposed to follow, which will phase out the Sovietera Akula and Alfa-class attack submarines566 - In December 2012 the first of its new Yasen Class cruise missile SSN's undertook a new round of sea trials 567 - Can potentially carry nuclear armed missiles - Will likely be one of the vessels equipped with the new Futlyar torpedo Russia is testing568